 This breakdown in communication can cause a person to feel isolated, either because of their inability to participate in conversations, or because they’ve removed themselves from conversations entirely.
 This isolation often leads to sorrow and loneliness, which in turn can lead to mental health issues like depression.

 If you or a loved one are struggling with hearing loss and dealing with depression as a result, it’s time to get help.
-Schedule an appointment at one of Hearing Unlimited’s five locations in Pittsburgh, PA, or schedule a to get the help you deserve.
+Schedule an appointment at one of Hearing Unlimited’s five locations in Pittsburgh, PA, or schedule a House Call to get the help you deserve.

 Reputable research has shown a strong connection between hearing loss and depression in older adults.
 In fact, it’s estimated that around 1 in 5 older adults with hearing loss also have symptoms of clinical depression.
 We also know that as a person’s ability to hear worsens, their risk of developing mental health issues increases.